API Design

 .

-The list response object will, no matter the resource, have the same shape.
-It will carry four fields:
+The list response object will have the same shape across resources, containing four fields:

 items

-- An array containing the resource items.
-This field is required, but may be an empty array.nextToken
+– An array containing the resource items.
+Required but may be empty.nextToken

-(required) - Indicating what token was used for the request.
-Empty if no token was specified in the request.limit
+– The token used for the request.
+Empty if no token was specified.limit

-(required) - Indicating the (effective) limit was used to process the request.
+– The effective limit used to process the request.

 {